adamghill/alldjango.com/content/articles/serve-multiple-django-sites-from-one-cloud-server.md

 ## Troubleshooting `CapRover`

 At one point, I broke the `CapRover` admin UI because of an SSL issue.
+I ended up looking through the logs and restarting the `CapRover` instance to fix it.

 ### Logging into the `droplet`